 Shopping in a retail store: Your consumer rights in Germany

-Below you will find an overview regarding warranties, exchange and return policies of shops, sales and store hours in Germany and payment methods.
+Below you will find an overview regarding legal warranties, exchange and return policies of shops, sales and store hours in Germany and payment methods.

 Legal warranty: 2 years from the date of purchase